gtadajweski/code-final-project-02a32/about.md

 Thank you for visiting my simple site, because there should be nothing complex about being an active community member.

+## Put a Face to Words

+Faithful representation means that the actual effects of the transactions shall be properly accounted for and reported in the financial statements.
+The words and numbers must match what really happened in the transaction.
+The ingredients of faithful representation are completeness, neutrality and free from error.

 # Goals